 I set out small canvases, bowls of watered down Elmer’s glue, yarn and embroidery floss, and acrylic paint.

 We dove right in, dipping the yarn in the glue and then arranging it on the canvases.

-- We used colored yarn instead of white yarn.
+First, we used colored yarn instead of white yarn for this yarn painting activity.
 The color played an important role in the overall design.

 Jen used her fingers to apply and mix the paint, created a house scene.

 Mercy worked on a spiral and applied paint with a foam brush.